Why You Need Role-Based Access Control

 Assess Current Business Needs

-RBAC is a competent resource for enhancing security because it is tailored to the company in question.
+RBAC is a competent resource for enhancing security because it is tailored to the company.
 Begin by assessing the needs of an organization.
 Learn about what job functions use which software, different technologies, regulatory requirements, and any industry-specific audit needs.

 Collaborate across every department to answer these questions.